-1

-Course Number CLNS 887 Dur ation: 4 weel ٨S
+Course Number CLNS 887 Dur ation: 4 weel ٢S

-Credit Type Clinic al Ele ctive
+Credit Type Clinic al Eleo ctive

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х Х Х Х Х Х Х Х
+X = Offered in Block Х х Х Х х Х Х Х Х Х Х х

 of Students per Block 1

-Faculty Evaluator(s) Steve n Tano dberg, N ٩D
+Faculty Evaluator(s) Josh Rider, M.D.

-Prerequisites: Yes All Phase II Clerkships
+Prerequisites: Ye Yes All Phase II Clerkships

 Yes All Phase II Clerkships

-Accepts Visiting Students Ye es Dome stic MI ) and D omesti ic DO
+Accepts Visiting Students Ye es Dome stic M[) and D omesti ic DO

 Accepts Off-Cycle Date requests Ye es - wi th depa artmen t permi ssion

-Add/Drop Policy Add: 30 Da v /S [ Drop: 3 0 Days Other:
+Add/Drop Policy Add: 30 Day /S [Drop: 3 0 Days Other:

-Clerkship Contact: Smith cca Pa naccior krsmith RPanac lu 505-2 72-2119
+Clerkship Contact: Smith cca Pa naccior krsmith RPanac u 505-2 72-2119

 Prior Approval Required: No

 The clerkship will include in-depth exposure to Musculoskeletal (MSK) Radiology, including sports imaging, orthopedic oncology and MSK trauma.
-The rotation also provides the opportunity to perform minor procedures including joint injection and aspirations as well as minor spine procedures.
+The rotation also provides the opportunity to participate in minor procedures including joint injection and aspirations as well as minor spine procedures.
 The student will be present in the MSK reading room or doing independent learning (under the discretion of the attending radiologist) Monday-Friday from 8 AM-4:00 PM and will be expected to attend Radiology Noon Conference on a daily basis, which are currently held via teleconference.
 The student will participate in a project during the rotation in preparing one case conference.

-1) Exposure through current clinical material of all major areas of Musculoskeletal Radiology,

-2) Introduction to associate procedures.

-3) Assist with the creation of one case conference during rotation.
+- 1. Exposure through current clinical material of all major areas of Musculoskeletal Radiology, - 2.
+Introduction to associate procedures. - 3.
+Assist with the creation of one case conference during rotation.

 The student will be supervised by MSK Faculty, Fellows and residents.
-They will attend the daily MSK film reading, weekly sports conference and the weekly tumor board which are offered through teleconference.
+They will attend the daily MSK film reading, weekly sports conference and the biweekly tumor board which are offered through teleconference.
 The students will be supervised in the interpretation and dictation of MSK plain films, CT, and MRI as well as supervision of performance of minor procedures.

-Amount and type: Daily supervision by faculty radiologists, the majority of which will consist of virtual "readouts" via teleconferencing.
+Amount and type: Daily supervision by senior residents, fellows, and faculty radiologists, the majority of which will consist of virtual "readouts" via teleconferencing.
 Didactic Content: Daily musculoskeletal film reading.
 Daily radiology conference.

-The students will be assessed at the completion of the rotation by Dr. Steven Tandberg.
+The students will be assessed at the completion of the rotation by Dr. Josh Rider, or the faculty member with the greatest interaction with the learner.
 For a grade of Outstanding, student must actively participate in breadth of MSK Radiology, clinical work and case conference.

 A prior rotation in Diagnostic Radiology is preferred but not required.
-Students must complete the Personnel Radiation Monitoring with Radiation Badges HSC 181 course in Learning Central and email the completion certificate to the Clerkship coordinator Jesse Hernandez, jjhernandez@salud.unm.edu prior to starting the rotation.
+Students must complete the Personnel Radiation Monitoring with Radiation Badges HSC 181 course in Learning Central and email the completion certificate to the Clerkship coordinator, Kellie Smith, krsmith@salud.unm.edu prior to starting the rotation.